CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module1/Module1.md

 <!--

 What is the difference between Git and GitHub?
+Git is the app where u code and git hub is the main plataform.
  - Answer:

 What is the difference between a git commit and a git push?